Which Paint is Right for Your Project?

 I do recommend purchasing a good brush to use for your Fusion projects, as well as making sure you understand the proper prep for the type of piece your painting.

-All in all, Fusion Mineral Paint is a fantastic paint and by far our top seller!
+All in all, Fusion Mineral Paint is a fantastic paint!

 Happy Painting!